MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-ntp.md

 ## The role of the browser

-As the browser becomes central for workers to finish everyday tasks, it’s more important now than ever that information workers can cut through the noise and find what they need.
+As the browser role grows to become central for workers to finish everyday tasks, it’s more important now than ever that information workers can cut through the noise and find what they need.
 That’s why we’ve created a personalized productivity dashboard right in the Microsoft Edge Enterprise new tab page.
 Any enterprise user of Microsoft Edge can use this by simply opening a new tab and then selecting the **Microsoft 365** tab.

 :::image type="content" source="media/microsoft-edge-enterprise-ntp/new-tab-dashboard.png" alt-text="New tab page dashboard from Microsoft 365":::